merenlab/merenlab.org/data/refining-espinoza-mags/index.md

 [![split_sequence](images/split_sequence.png)](images/split_sequence.png){:.center-img .width-60}

 If we click on the sequence inside this window, then the sequence will be highlighted and we can copy and paste it into [balstx](https://blast.ncbi.nlm.nih.gov/Blast.cgi?PROGRAM=blastx&PAGE_TYPE=BlastSearch&LINK_LOC=blasthome) and run the blastx search (blastx accepts nucleotide sequences as input, translates open reading frames to amino acid sequences and searches NCBI's protein sequences database).
 Depending on the length and content of a split this could be very fast or very slow.
-In this case it took about XX minutes to get a result and here is a screenshot of the top two hits:
+In this case it took about 10 minutes to get a result and here is a screenshot of the top two hits:

 [![blast_split1](images/blast_split1.png)](images/blast_split1.png){:.center-img .width-90}

-The top hit is to the original MAG published by _Espinoza et al_ so that is of no interest.
+The top hit is to the original MAG published by Espinoza et al. so that is of no interest.
-The second hit is to a Gracilibacteria genome [HOT-871](https://www.ncbi.nlm.nih.gov/genome/?term=txid1540872[Organism:noexp]) from a study by [_Jouline et al_](http://grantome.com/grant/NIH/R01-DE024463-04).
+The second hit is to a Gracilibacteria genome [HOT-871](https://www.ncbi.nlm.nih.gov/genome/?term=txid1540872[Organism:noexp]) from a study by [Jouline et al.](http://grantome.com/grant/NIH/R01-DE024463-04).

 We repeat this process for the other split that contains a copy of Ribosomal protein S16, and here is the top hit.

 [![blast_split2](images/blast_split2.png)](images/blast_split2.png){:.center-img .width-90}

-Again the top hit is to the original genome from _Espinoza et al_, but the second hit is to a different Gracilibacteria genome [HOT-872](https://www.ncbi.nlm.nih.gov/genome/?term=txid1912928[Organism:noexp]) which is also from the study by [_Jouline et al_](http://grantome.com/grant/NIH/R01-DE024463-04).
+Again the top hit is to the original genome from Espinoza et al., but the second hit is to a different Gracilibacteria genome [HOT-872](https://www.ncbi.nlm.nih.gov/genome/?term=txid1912928[Organism:noexp]) which is also from the study by [Jouline et al.](http://grantome.com/grant/NIH/R01-DE024463-04).

 So the two copies of the genes likely both represent populations from the candidate phylum Gracilibacteria (formerly GN02), but blast tells us that they hit different genomes.
 In addition, we can see that these copies of Ribosomal protein S16 occur in two sides of the figure that represent very distinct sections of the organizing dendrogram in the middle.
 This is a good sign that tells us refinement is going to be easy and effective.